Fcmam5/state-of-dz-swe-2024/website/docs/appendix/raw-results.md

 :::tip

 Do you want to understand the corelation between salaries, job titles and years of experience?
-Check our [salary insights page](/docs/insights/salaries)
+Check our [remunerations insights page](/docs/insights/remuneration)
 :::

 ### If you are working for a foreign company from Algeria, What's your average yearly gross income in EUR?